vladsaveliev/sequana/doc/developers.rst

     count:
         adapter_choice: PCRFree

-Here, inside Sequanix, you would get a dropdown button with 3 choices (PCRFree, TruSeq and None).
-Note that in the docstring of the configuration file, we added two extra underscores.
-What follows is a list with the possible choice.
-You may need to add None if no selection is possible.
+Note the double underscore after *_choice*.
+With this syntax, **Sequanix** will interpret the list and include the items in a dropdown button with 3 choices (PCRFree, TruSeq and None).
+This minimizes typo errors.
+You may need to add *None* if no selection is a valid choice.

 Further coding conventions